QuittyMR/HYDI-scaffolder/README.md

 * ```$ ./build.sh``` or ```$ ./build3.sh```
 * ```$ ./start.sh```

-Browse to localhost:4242 to see the results, and open the dev-console to see some sample communications with the backend.
+Browse to localhost:4242, and open the dev-console to see some sample communications with the backend.

 #### Important!
 Instructions on adding functionality to the project are in the code -